Jean Woods

 Jean Joseph Emond Woods (1850 – 1928) was a Canadian physician and public servant.
+He served as mayor of Aylmer from 1898 to 1900.

 Early life

 The son of John Robert Woods and Zoé Desautels, Woods studied medicine at McGill University, graduating in 1875.

 Personal life

 Woods married Corrine Bourgeois and moved into their new Aylmer, Quebec Main Street home office in 1883.

 Public office

 In 1885, Woods was named a public vaccinator and medical officer by the Aylmer Board of Health.
 In 1918, he became Quebec's inspector of prisons and asylums, so moved to Lachine.

 Death

 Woods died in Lachine in 1928.